rytsh/mugo/_documents/docs/templates/intro.md

 name: mugo
 ```

-And this si our template file `name.tpl`
+And this is our template file `name.tpl`

 ```tpl
 {{ .name }}